As4d/portfolio-site-iac/README.md

 ## Introduction

 This project documents the end-to-end setup of my personal portfolio site on AWS using Infrastructure as Code.
 It covers domain registration, DNS management with Route 53, S3 static site hosting, content delivery and security via CloudFront with ACM certificates, and automated provisioning through Terraform Cloud.
-The project also demonstrates Agile practices such as epics and Kanban tracking to manage and deliver infrastructure tasks effectively.
+A simple Continuous Deployment pipeline was also implemented using GitHub Actions to automatically upload updates to the S3 bucket and invalidate the CloudFront cache on new commits.
+The project further demonstrates Agile practices such as epics and Kanban tracking to manage and deliver infrastructure tasks effectively.

 ### Terraform Repository